nickbild/tflite_c64/README.md

 ## Bill of Materials

-- 1 x Commodore 64 computer (or emulator)
+- 1 x Commodore 64 computer

 ## About the Author